Spaces of tight contact structures in dimension 3

-In the contact setting the situation is pretty similar.
+In the contact setting the situation is completely analogous.
 The homotopy type of the space of Legendrian embeddings in the standard $(\NS^3,\xi_\std)$ is determined by the corresponding space of long Legendrian embeddings $\Leg_{N,jN}(\NS^3,\xi_\std)=\Emb_{N,jN}(\NS^1,\NS^3)\cap\Leg(\NS^3,\xi_\std).$ In fact, the restriction of the fibration map (\ref{eq:LongEmbeddingsFibration}) to the space of Legendrian embeddings provides a fibration

 As in the smooth case we also have a locally trivial fiber bundle

 where $\Leg_{N,jN}^{\gamma}(\NS^3,\xi_\std)$ denotes the path--connected component of the space of long Legendrian embeddings containing a fixed Legendrian embedding $\gamma$.